 Ferrer does not speak from the comfort of someone who has never paid a price for their convictions.

-Detained on March 18, 2003, during the Black Spring as part of the group of 75 prisoners of conscience, he was sentenced to 25 years in prison.
+Arrested on March 18, 2003, during the Black Spring as part of the group of 75 prisoners of conscience, he was sentenced to 25 years in prison.
 Amnesty International recognized him as a prisoner of conscience.

 From exile, he has maintained an intense political activity.

-In May, he issued warnings against repressors and government collaborators, stating that "they will have no escape."
+In May, he issued warnings against government repressors and collaborators, stating that "they will have no escape."

-The support of its followers
+The support of their followers

 The post sparked an avalanche of supportive comments.